 One for us, one for the Clintons, and one for anybody that supported the Clintons and also tried to undermine Donald Trump in the last election, which is what this was all about, which is why we're unpeeling the onion every single day here on this program.

-All right, so we're gonna get to that today.
+All right, so we're going to get to that today.

-We also have oh, the D they the Democrats have so botched their attacks on Judge Kavanaugh.
+We also have, oh, the Democrats have so botched their attacks on Judge Kavanaugh, it's all backfiring.

-Well, there's actually nine Senate Democrats up for re-election this year, and states that Donald Trump won, and they're now taking a wait and see attitude.
+We've got an interesting development as it relates to these six or what, seven red state, well, it's actually nine Senate Democrats up for reelection this year in states that Donald Trump won, and they're now taking a wait-and-see attitude.

-They're not quick to rush into the uh the suicide of a political career chamber that Dick Durbin wants them to jump into.
+They're not quick to rush into the suicide of a political career chamber that Dick Durbin wants them to jump into.

 We have some announcements we're going to be making later in the program.

-But one of the reasons we're here, now London is is literally asleep at this moment, and everybody is either in a pub drinking, celebrating, hoping and praying that London or England rather gets into the World Cup finals.
+But one of the reasons we're here, now London is literally asleep at this moment, and everybody is either in a pub drinking, celebrating, hoping, and praying that London, or England rather, gets into the World Cup finals.

 I think they're playing Croatia today.